dittorahmat/ai-image-editor/docs/docs.md

 3. **Backend Processing**:
    - Receives and validates the request
    - Uploads the image to Gemini API
-   - Creates a chat session with the model
+   - Creates independent chat sessions for each requested image
-   - Generates multiple image variations
+   - Generates all images in parallel
    - Saves generated images to public/results directory
    - Cleans up temporary uploaded file